adamsilver/fdpb/02-a-checkout-flow.md

 ## 7. Review Page

 At this point in the flow, we have collected all the information needed to complete the order.
 But instead of processing the order after payment, you should let users review their order.
-As counterintuitive as this may sound, adding an extra step in the flow reduces friction.
+As counterintuitive as this may sound, adding an extra step in the flow actually reduces effort.

 Take Jack (I made him up), a father of two infants.
 It's the middle of the night, and his baby is crying inconsolably.
 Naturally, he's tired and stressed.
 To make things worse, there's no more nappies.

 He grabs the phone, adds them to the basket, fills out all the checkout details and submits the order.
 Great, except it isn't.
 He ordered the wrong size nappies and paid with the wrong card.
-Even the most sophisticated validation pattern cannot eradicate human error.
-Even if everything *looks* right and is formatted correctly, there could still be mistakes.
+That is, what Jack entered was “valid” but still a mistake.

-Instead, we can save Jack a lot of frustration by giving him the chance to review the order on a separate page.
+We can save Jack a lot of frustration by giving him the chance to review the order on a separate page.
 That way he can focus on the order details.
 Remember, filling out forms and checking information are two different mental contexts.

 This also saves your (client's) business time and money.
 If Jack wants to cancel the order, then handling calls and processing would be costly — especially if the business offers free returns.